It seems that in our ungodly society some lies are more tolerable than others. The resignation of Damian Green is a case in point.

 This was a breach of the Ministerial Code.
 It is good that such codes contain such high standards, but it appears to contrast with other standards.
 It is well-known that many political promises are ‘more honoured in the breach than in the observance’.
 It appears that breach of promises made to the electorate are apparently not in the same league as lies contrary to the Ministerial Code.

-‘Every idle word that men shall speak, they shall give account thereof in the day of judgment’ Mat 12:36.
-Jesus Christ.
+Jesus Christ: ‘Every idle word that men shall speak, they shall give account thereof in the day of judgment’ Mat 12:36.

-‘All liars shall have their part in the lake which burneth with fire and brimstone: which is the second death’ Rev 21:8.
-The apostle John.
+The apostle John: ‘All liars shall have their part in the lake which burneth with fire and brimstone: which is the second death’ Rev 21:8.

 This demonstrates the urgency, necessity and relevance for the Gospel of the forgiveness of sins to be preached throughout our land, instead of the useless ‘salvation by works’ teaching that is peddled but not actually believed by so many religionists.